Quantified Boolean formula manipulation (pyqbf.formula)#

 Returns the type of the quantifier block on index b.
 If there is no block on this index or the block is empty,

-is returned You can also use the special indicess :class:OUTERMOST_BLOCK
+QUANTIFIER_NONEis returned You can also use the special indicess :class:OUTERMOST_BLOCKand :class:INNERMOST_BLOCK- Parameters:

 b (